-Marjorie Taylor Greene calls to defund Jack Smith’s office amid Trump indictment
+Republicans rage against Jack Smith after latest indictment of Donald Trump

 Florida Gov Ron DeSantis, who trails Mr Trump in nearly every poll for the Republican nomination for president, pledged to end the “weaponisation” of government, though Mr DeSantis said he had not read the indictment.

 “I do, though, believe we need to enact reforms so that Americans have the right to remove cases from Washington, DC to their home districts,” he said.
-“Washington, DC is a “swamp” and it is unfair to have to stand trial before a jury that is reflective of the swamp mentality.
+“Washington, DC is a ‘swamp’ and it is unfair to have to stand trial before a jury that is reflective of the swamp mentality.
 One of the reasons our country is in decline is the politicization of the rule of law.
 No more excuses—I will end the weaponization of the federal government.”

+Presidential candidate Vivek Ramaswamy reiterated his commitment to pardoning Mr Trump were he to be elected.

+“The real cause was systematic & pervasive censorship of citizens in the year leading up to it,” he said.
+“If we fail to admit the truth, Jan 6 will just be a preview of far worse to come & I don’t want to see us get there.”

 The now twice-impeached, three-times indicted former president has maintained his innocence and said that the investigation is politicised.